-- B.C. public post-secondary institutions - SkilledTradesBC-designated trade schools, including union-affiliated trainers recognized by SkilledTradesBC - Industry/sector associations - Trade- or industry-recognized personal safety training providers - B.C. private training institutions certified under the Private Training Act by the B.C.
-Private Training Institution Regulatory Unit (PTIRU) of the Ministry. - If the applicant is engaging a PTIRU-certified institution, the institution's program must be either approved by PTIRU or have been reviewed by PTIRU.
-The training delivered under the CWRG application must match the program listed with PTIRU.

-- CWRG will only fund a private training institution that is fully recognized, including PTIRU approval of the training location and approval by any applicable regulatory body.\ - Other private training providers may be eligible if: - The costs of training are competitively priced with similar courses offered in the sector and by PTIRU-designated institutions in B.C. - Training providers that have the necessary expertise, skills and experience to deliver the occupational skills training.
+- B.C. public and private post-secondary institutions - SkilledTradesBC-designated trade schools, including union-affiliated trainers recognized by SkilledTradesBC - Industry/sector associations - Trade- or industry-recognized personal safety training providers - B.C. private training institutions registered under the Private Training Act by the B.C.
+Private Training Institution Regulatory Unit (PTIRU) of the Ministry.
+Please note that any private institution holding interim recognition by PTIRU will not be funded.
+Similarly, any private institution whose training location is not fully recognized or fully designated by PTIRU or a regulatory body will not be funded. - Other private training providers may be eligible if: - The costs of training are competitively priced with similar courses offered in the sector and by PTIRU-designated institutions in B.C. - Training providers that have the necessary expertise, skills and experience to deliver the occupational skills training.